CodebenderCate/Cybersecurity-Information/NCL Tips.md

 # NationalCyberLeagueResource
 A list of resources that are useful for the National Cyber League Competition.
-This list was compiled with the help of many members of the Drury Cyber Defense Team.

 ## Open Source Inteligence
 - [Google](google.com): Google should almost always be your first stop for OSINT questions.